You are in middle age and having gum recession. Your dentist suggested grafting gums. Are you scared of gum grafting because it painful and expensive?

 Anything that makes it harder to brush or floss is likely to improve plaque formation and tartar.
 The more plaque or bacteria you have, the more your chance of developing gum disease receding gums.

 If crooked teeth are a problem, your dentist may recommend using orthodontics.
-This could straighten your smile and give you a better chance of preventing the disease.
+This could straighten your smile and give you a better chance to regrow receding gums.

 These habits do not cause receding gums but can lead to a more severe illness if your gums are already inflamed.
 They exert an excessive force on the teeth accelerating the rupture of the periodontal ligament and the bone.
 Your dentist can create a custom protective device to help reduce pressure on your teeth.